ClementNerma/NightOS/docs/specs/kernel/hardware.md

 You can find more about how drivers work in [this section](../services/system/hw.md#drivers).

-Direct communication with component hardwares is made through [system calls](syscalls.md#0x62-device_interrupt).
+Direct communication with device hardwares is made through [system calls](syscalls.md#0x62-device_interrupt).

 The [`sys::hw`](../services/system/hw.md) service is considered as a driver for all devices.

 ## Kernel communication

-The kernel does not identify components, as this task is relegated to the [`sys::hw`](../services/system/hw.md) service.
-In order to communicate with hardware components, only the [CII](#connection-interface-identifier) is provided.
+The kernel does not identify devices, as this task is relegated to the [`sys::hw`](../services/system/hw.md) service.
+In order to communicate with hardware devices, only the [CII](#connection-interface-identifier) is provided.